Palatinate (newspaper): History

 In November 2015, issues began to be digitised on the Palatinate website.
 In 2017, the newspaper celebrated its 800th edition, with guest columns by former editors Sir Harold Evans, Hunter Davies and Jeremy Vine, along with an interview with George Alagiah.
 Palatinate celebrated its 70th anniversary in 2018.

 In September 2020, citing the impact of COVID-19, Durham Students' Union cut its funding for Palatinate's print edition.
 Editors-in-Chief Imogen Usherwood and Tash Mosheim launched a fundraising appeal which provided the means to fund print for Michaelmas term in full and Epiphany in part.
 In November 2020, Palatinate's website was redesigned for the first time since its creation.

 In March 2021, Palatinate announced the relaunch of PalatinateTV (or PalTV), which it described as "Durham's first student TV station".
 The trailer on YouTube featured former Palatinate Editor-in-Chief Jeremy Vine.

 In May 2021, Palatinate was declared the best student publication in the UK at the Student Publication Association Awards.
 The paper also took home Best Reporter (Toby Donegan-Cross) and Best News Story, and was highly commended for the Billy Dowling-Reid Award for Outstanding Commitment (Imogen Usherwood and Tash Mosheim), Best Sports Coverage and Best Science Section.
 The paper had been nominated for 13 awards, including Best Website and Best Digital Media.
+In December of that year, the paper's coverage of a walkout at a South College formal dinner in protest at a speech by controversial columnist Rod Liddle was cited by the Guardian.

-In November 2022, Palatinate's editorial board voted 97% in favour of becoming an independent newspaper, and leaving Durham Students Union.
+In November 2022, Palatinate's editorial board voted 97% in favour of becoming an independent newspaper, and leaving Durham Students' Union.
+As of January 2024, Palatinate has not left the Durham Students' Union.